wertercatt/tooters/projects.md

 ## <small>Quattle</small>

 A modern, responsive and customizable theme for the static site generator Jekyll.
-It includes a number of features that are useful to writers, researchers and software developers.
+It includes a number of features that are useful to writers and software developers.

 [Learn More](/quattle/)
 <br><br>